The Wednesday Wars: Connections to Schmidt's other novels

 Characters from The Wednesday Wars have appeared in Schmidt's other novels.

 The novel Okay for Now features Holling's friend and classmate Doug Swieteck as the main character.
 Holling appears in the first chapter of the novel to say goodbye to Doug, who is about to move.
 Several times, the novel refers back to a scene from The Wednesday Wars, in which Doug meets Joe Pepitone.

 Lucas Swieteck, Doug's older brother, appears as Jack and Joseph's gym coach in Orbiting Jupiter, set many years later.

 Just Like That, released in January 2021, features Meryl Lee Kowalski as its main character.
+In this book, it is mentioned that Holling Hoodhood was killed in a car accident on the way to see a movie.

+The Labors of Hercules Beal is also set many years later.
+Holling's friend Danny Hupfer is the titular Hercules' teacher.

 Publication history

 Other adaptations

 The Wednesday Wars was adapted into a play by Kirsten Kelly in 2011.
 It was performed at Calvin University, where Gary D. Schmidt works as a teacher, by the Calvin Theater Company.

 Critical reception

 Kirkus Reviews called the novel "another virtuoso turn by the author of Lizzie Bright and the Buckminster Boy (2005)" in its starred review.
 Susan Faust, reviewing for the San Francisco Chronicle, wrote it was a "graceful novel [...] full of goodwill, yearning and heart".
 In the New York Times, Tanya Lee Stone called The Wednesday Wars "one of my favorite books of the year" and compliments Schmidt on creating a novel that resonates with adults and children alike.